mathie/nanowrimo/_posts/2013-11-06-the-inner-game-of-pool.md

 discordant note when you get it wrong.)
 She wasn't given this information, just asked to listen to the sound.

-In learning to serve, the just asked her to hum a phrase as he served the ball.
+In learning to serve, the coach just asked her to hum a phrase as he served the ball.
 Something that would match the rhythm of the move.
 After a while, the woman was to mimic the act of serving using the same phrase and rhythm, but without worrying about the ball.
 Finally, the ball was introduced.

 Another technique was to place a chair at the other end of the court, and hit the ball towards it.
 The goal was not to hit the chair.
 Instead the goal was